What makes a will legally valid?

 What you can do next and how LawConnect can help

-1. Make a list of your key assets, property, investments, and any debts
+1. Some people make a list of their key assets, property, investments, and any debts.

-2. Decide who you want as beneficiaries and what they should receive
+2. Some people decide who they want as beneficiaries and what they should receive.

-3. Choose a person you trust to act as your executor
+3. Some people choose a person they trust to act as their executor.

-6. Gather important documents like property deeds and investment statements
+6. Some people gather documents such as property deeds and investment statements.

-7. Consider whether a simple will or more comprehensive estate planning suits your situation
+7. Some people consider whether a simple will or more comprehensive estate planning relates to their situation.

-8. Decide whether to use an online service, consult a lawyer, or seek professional advice
+8. Some people decide whether to use an online service, consult a lawyer, or seek professional advice.

 How LawConnect can help